 “The Innovation Grant helps pay students who work with the committee,” says Haniff.”
 “We got a grant of $10,000, but the work we have done in these schools and these communities is much larger than that.”

 Another ongoing initiative receiving Innovation Grant funding support is the Prison Creative Arts Project (PCAP).
 Founded nearly three decades ago, PCAP brings those impacted by the justice system and the University of Michigan community into artistic collaboration for mutual learning and growth.

 The program reaches thousands of people each year through five undergraduate courses and weekly creative arts workshops in 16 prisons and youth detention and treatment centers.
-In addition, an annual literary journal, arts program for individuals being released from prison, and a theatre exchange program with two universities in Brazil makes up core components of the project.
+Additionally, an annual literary journal, arts program for individuals released from prison, and a theatre exchange program with two universities in Brazil, make up core components of the project.

-A cornerstone of the initiative, the Annual Exhibition of Art by Michigan Prisoners, now in its 24th year, is one of the largest exhibits of its kind in the world.
+A cornerstone of the initiative, the Annual Exhibition of Art by Michigan Prisoners, now in its 24th year, is one of the most extensive exhibits of its kind in the world.
 It brings the work of nearly 600 artists to the Duderstadt Gallery for a two-week show.